CumulusNetworks/cldemo-docker-quagga/README.md

 official release, it can be packaged into a Docker container without needing to change the package sources of the host or compile it from source on a non-debian machine.

-### docker-vrouter
-This variant of the docker quagga demo leverages Docker and Quagga to create a lightweight Virtual Router on the server.
-In this example, we create a VRouter in order to connect other Docker containers on the host to the Layer 3 fabric, making it possible for a container on server01 to ping a container on server02 by travelling through docker-router-1, one of the leafs, down through docker-router-2, and on to its final destination.

-The setup is fairly complicated, but the advantage is that this allows a Docker container to be used as a virtual Cumulus switch, which is slightly more efficient than a fully virtual solution such as VX.